yabellini/SitioAcademico/content/blog/2024-01-05-cooperative/index.md

 [^1]: <https://en.wikipedia.org/wiki/Cooperative>

+My first contact with the concept of cooperativism was through my parents, who were part of the cooperative of all the public schools I attended.
+The goal of the co-op was (and still is - my husband and I take turns being part of the co-op at our children's public school) to help the school have more and better services for the students.

 **Almost everything is run by a cooperative in my province.** The idea and concepts of cooperativism are part of the curriculum in elementary school and is a one-year course in high school.
 There are complete high school orientations where the student receives a technical degree in cooperative management.
 In every town in La Pampa there is a cooperative that manages basic and important services.
 Because they are managed by a cooperative they are also accessible to all people living in that town.

 I am part of three large cooperatives: